- About ICOA

 Antitrust Compliance Policy and Guidelines

-This document contains ICOA’s “Antitrust Policy,” “Antitrust Guidelines” and “Antitrust Reminder” which together represent ICOA’s antitrust compliance program.
-The document is intended to educate ICOA members about the United States antitrust laws which are applicable to trade association activities, and to serve as a basic guide to assist ICOA and its members in conducting ICOA meetings and activities in conformity with these laws.
-In recent years, U.S. courts have ruled that the U.S. antitrust laws often have extraterritorial application – a U.S. citizen may haul a foreign citizen or company before the U.S. courts even as to transactions that take place entirely outside the U.S.
+This document contains ICOA’s “Antitrust Policy,” and “Antitrust Guidelines,” which together represent ICOA’s antitrust and competition compliance program.
+The document is intended to educate ICOA members about the United States and European Union antitrust laws which are applicable to trade association activities, and to serve as a basic guide to assist ICOA and its members in conducting ICOA meetings and activities in conformity with these laws.
+In recent years, both the European and U.S. antitrust authorities have made clear that their laws often have extraterritorial application – a U.S. citizen or European authority may hail a foreign citizen or company before the U.S. courts or European tribunals even as to transactions that take place entirely outside the U.S. or Europe.

-It is the policy of ICOA to comply strictly with all laws which relate to the conduct of its activities, including the antitrust laws of the United States.
+It is the policy of ICOA to comply strictly with all laws which relate to the conduct of its activities, including the antitrust laws and trade regulation rules of the United States and European Union.
 All ICOA members, officers, and staff should familiarize themselves with the ICOA “Antitrust Guidelines,” and should agree to conform all ICOA sponsored meetings and activities in strict accordance with the Guidelines.
 The Guidelines shall be updated and revised as appropriate by the ICOA Board in consultation with counsel.
 The Guidelines are intended to provide basic guidance on the antitrust laws which may be applicable to ICOA activities.
 Counsel should be consulted in all cases involving specific situations, interpretations or advice.
 ICOA staff members or counsel generally attend all meetings, and counsel usually attend meetings in which issues with antitrust implications are expected to be discussed.

 The U.S. antitrust laws are intended to foster and protect competition.
 As such, the laws prohibit particular anti-competitive activities, and more generally those which are deemed to unreasonably restrain trade.
 Agreements among competitors are inherently suspect under the antitrust laws.
 Therefore, while the purpose of ICOA is to promote the exchange of ideas and developments in the castor oil industry and thereby foster competition among industry participants, group activities of competitors – such as those conducted by a trade association – are inherently suspect under the antitrust laws.
 For this reason, ICOA has developed these Antitrust Guidelines to provide a general overview of antitrust laws and specific guidelines to assist ICOA in conducting its activities in conformity with antitrust laws.